-Negotiations for the period commencing July 1, 2013 shall begin on or before February 1, 2013, by which time RPPSOA shall submit its proposals to the City Manager.
-Said submittal shall include an estimated percentage decrease or increase in the cost of proposals compared to the provisions of this agreement.
-City shall, if requested, assist RPPSOA in a reasonable manner in providing information to determine the percentage decrease or increase.
+Negotiations for the period commencing July 1, 2017, shall begin upon receipt of notice from either party to the principal of the other, specifically the President of RPPSOA and the City Manager, however, absent an agreement to the contrary, in no event shall negotiations commence later than February 1, 2017.
+Said submittal shall include an estimated percentage decrease or increase in the cost of proposals compared to the provisions of this Agreement.
+City shall, if requested, assist RPPSOA in a reasonable manner in providing information to determine the percentage decrease increase.